nology-tech/wov-client-project/README.md

 - This contains 4 BottomNavigationAction components, that each contain Icon Components.
 - All of these components are imported from the Mui Component Library and can be style by the selectors stipulated in the Navigation.scss file.
 - Currently they prove the Link for the react-router-dom dependency, that will be used to route to different pages within the App.

+### Tasks Page

+- The task page displays the current tasks the user must complete.
+- It displays the:
+  - The task
+  - The task category
+  - The points for completion
+- It enables the user to:
+  - Search through through the tasks by name and category
+  - Check the tasks they've completed